spiceai/docs/spiceaidocs/docs/federated-queries/index.md

 ### Acceleration

 In this example, data was queried from several remote sources.
 To improve query performance, locally materialize and accelerate the datasets using [Data Accelerators](/data-accelerators/index.md).

+### Limitations

+- Spice does not push query filter/aggregation to the remote sources.
+The entire dataset is fetched and filtered locally.